Mvispoel/cellular-automaton/README.md

  - tested

-I originally did not plan to write a new cellular automaton module, but when searching for one, I just found some minimalistic implementations, that had little or no documentation with an API that really did not fit the problem and Code that was desperately asking for some refactoring.
+I originally did not plan to write a new cellular automaton module, but when searching for one, I just found some that had little or no documentation with an API that really did not fit my requirements and/or Code that was desperately asking for some refactoring.

 So I started to write my own module with the goal to provide an user friendly API and acceptable documentation.
 During the implementation I figured, why not just provide n dimensional support and with reading Clean Code from Robert C. Martin the urge to have a clean and tested code with a decent coverage added some more requirements.
 The speed optimization and multi process capability was more of challenge for myself.
-IMHO the module now reached an acceptable speed, but there is still room for improvements.
+IMHO the module now reached an acceptable speed, but there is still room for improvements (e.g. with Numba?).

 ## Usage
 To start and use the automaton you will have to define three things: